 exercises/*.rs:assume(,#[verifier::external_body],unreachable!(),panic!(,assume_specification. - Spec drift.
 Every line in the frozen baseline whose body is part of a

-The third check is the one that does the work.
-For each staged exercise file, the hook diffs against the spec-frozen-<exercise> git tag and walks the frozen file by indentation to extract the complete clause body, not just keyword lines.
+requiresorensuresblock must appear verbatim in the staged file.
+For each staged exercise file, the hook diffs against thespec-frozen-<exercise>git tag and walks the frozen file by indentation to extract the complete clause body.
 Cosmetic reformatting that touches a frozen clause is rejected as firmly as a semantic weakening.
-Intentionally strict.

 Operator-territory boundary: witness-file path scoping.
 A third boundary, added partway through the project after a corrective arc described in the discovery-and-invention section below.
-The agent cannot read the operator-authored <name>_witness.rs files.
-These contain reference implementations the operator uses to confirm a spec admits a satisfying model before tagging spec-frozen-<name>.
-They live in the same repo as the exercise files, so the path whitelist accepts them; the implementer’s --allowedTools includes generic Read, so without an explicit deny the witness was readable.
-The deny patterns now scope generic reads: Read(**/*_witness*), Read(**/*_witness/**), the Glob / Grep equivalents, and Bash(cat|grep|rg|head|tail|ls *_witness*).
-The boundary’s job is structural separation of operator work product from the agent’s working set.
+The agent cannot read the operator-authored <name>_witness.rs files (reference implementations used to confirm a spec admits a satisfying model).
+The deny patterns: Read(**/*_witness*), Read(**/*_witness/**), the Glob / Grep equivalents, and Bash(cat|grep|rg|head|tail|ls *_witness*).

 What happened